 Excedo were already following some of the principles of Agile, but they wanted to push the Agile approach further, so they challenged us to do what we’d written about in our blog posts and develop some courses using a more Agile approach.

-Our aim was not only to develop courses, but to also build a process that would enable a lot more courses to be developed in 2019.
+Our aim was not only to develop courses, but to also build a process that would enable a lot more courses to be developed in future.
 And most importantly, have a mechanism for both stakeholders and users to review the courses as they were still being developed, so we could be confident they were going to work before we’d actually finished them.

 So, we agreed to put a team together and take on the challenge of developing publishable courses from start to finish in only 8 weeks per course.
 The team had no prior knowledge of the project and although we were familiar with the project and the course spec (and had been briefed on the processes used by the in-house team), we had no in-depth knowledge of the content approach and the ins and outs of developing it.

 Given how much we had to find out, we decided to work in one-week sprints.
 The first course would be used to develop a basic process from scratch, and we’d then refine it course by course, until we had a ‘well-oiled machine’ by the end of the year.

 We and Excedo believed that a course in 8 sprints was definitely a ‘stretch goal’, but it seemed like it ought to be achievable.
 If it was harder than anticipated or things changed during development, then it was going to need more sprints.
 Excedo were happy to go with this plan, even though it meant more cost if we did need more sprints – and we were pretty sure the first course would need more sprints.